1. The commitment to safeguarding

 10.2 A safeguarding allegation made against the Provincial Superior will be handled on behalf of the Jesuits in Britain by a person nominated by the Chair of the Safeguarding Commission.
 This person will refer the matter to the civil and church authorities according to the usual procedures.

-To assist the province with safeguarding, the Jesuits in Britain has established an independent Safeguarding Commission, whose remit is:
+To assist the province with safeguarding, the Jesuits in Britain has established an independent Safeguarding Committee, whose remit is:

 a) to advise the Provincial Superior on all aspects of Jesuit life and work in the province which relate to the safeguarding of all those with whom they work, including providing appropriate training;

 b) to manage, on behalf of the Provincial Superior, any cases of malpractice in these areas which may arise;

 c) to do whatever can be done on behalf of the Provincial Superior to help and support victims, especially any who have been abused by anyone who is a member of, or who works in a project under the jurisdiction of, the Jesuits in Britain;

 d) and, in cases which come under the jurisdiction of other safeguarding committee or disciplinary systems, to liaise closely with them and work together in securing safety for the public and help and support for victims.

 12.1 The province Safeguarding Officer is responsible to the Safeguarding Committee, advises the Provincial Superior and province trustees, and is responsible for promoting safeguarding within the Jesuits in Britain in accordance with this policy.

 12.2 The responsibilities of the province Safeguarding Officer are:

 a) to lead in the implementation and management of safeguarding policy and practice in the prevention of child abuse and adults at risk of abuse;